erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

     - **Locality of functionality placement**: Previously, the location of middleboxes was a strategic decision and big constraint.
 However, in this model, the middlebox applications can take actions from anywhere in the network.
     - **Simpler integration**: Integrations of networking applications are smoother.
 For example, load balancing and routing applications can be combined sequentially.

+* Note that the features like load balancer, IDS, firewalls, etc can be implemented with both conventional networks and SDNs.[Quiz]
+    * And middlebox is an equipment can act like any of these.

 <img src="https://i.imgur.com/26AvD4I.png" style="width: 800px" />

 ## The SDN Landscape

 The landscape of the SDN architecture can be decomposed into layers as shown in the figure below.
 <img src="https://i.imgur.com/Ptrz4EZ.png" style="width: 800px" />

+^ remember all of the layers![Quiz]

 Each layer performs its own functions through different technologies.
 The figure above presents three perspectives of the SDN landscape: (a) a plane-oriented view, (b) the SDN layers, and (c) a system design perspective.
 * Southbound Interface is in Data plane, Northbound Interface is in Control plane